CTA Holiday Train

-The CTA Holiday Train is a Chicago 'L' train which traditionally runs during the winter holidays, from November to December.
+The CTA Holiday Train is a Chicago "L" train which traditionally runs during the winter holidays, from November to December.
 Six cars are traditional passenger cars adorned with seasonal decorations and bright lights.
 The interior of these cars are adorned with multi-color lights, red bows, garland, and red and green overhead lighting.
 The hand poles are transformed into inedible candy canes.
 Santa Claus rides on an open-air flatcar and waves to the passengers coming aboard from his sleigh.

 History

-The CTA Holiday train began in 1992.
+The CTA Holiday Train began in 1992.
 That first year, employees posted a sign on the front of the train that read, "Seasons Greeting from the CTA."
 The train delivered food to various charities around the city.
 Since then, the decorations have become much more elaborate.
-Now, there is a flatcar for Santa and his reindeer; and the interior is covered with lights, paper, streamers and decorative signs.
+Now, there is a flatcar for Santa and his reindeer, and the interior is covered with lights, paper, streamers and decorative signs.
+The train is stored in the Skokie Shops yard when not in use.

 Schedule

 The Holiday Train visits every Chicago 'L' station on every line throughout its run during November and December.
 The train operates from about 1 p.m. to 9 p.m. on weekends and 3 p.m. to 7 p.m. on select weekdays and makes all scheduled stops at stations along the line.